Zvishavane

-Zvishavane, originally known as Shabani, is a mining town in Midlands Province, Zimbabwe.
+Zvishavane, formerly known as Shabani, is a mining town in Midlands Province, Zimbabwe.
 Surrounded by low hills, it lies 97 km west of Masvingo, on the main Bulawayo-Masvingo road.
 Other roads lead from Zvishavane to Gweru, 121 km north, and Mberengwa, 27 km south-west.
 It is also on direct rail links to Gweru and Beit Bridge which then link up with Harare and Bulawayo in Zimbabwe and to Maputo in Mozambique, and Pretoria in South Africa.
 It has a private airport serving the city.

 Name

 Zvishavane was formerly called Shabanie (used by the mine) or Shabani (used for the town).
-The name "Shabanie" has been said to be derived from "shavani", a Ndebele word meaning "finger millet", or "trading together".

-Zvishavane is a Shona name, which is said to be derived from "zvikomo zvishava", which means "red hills".
-The name means "reddish or 'reddened' hills", referring to the many surrounding low hills that are characterised by red soil.
+The name is derived from the Shona adjective for reddish, referring to the hills around the town.